ankit7540/H2-PolarizabilityMatrixElements/README.md

 # H2-PolarizabilityMatrixElements
 Set of data and python programs for interpolation (of wavelength dependent polarizability) and computation of the matrix elements(for rovibrational states) within the ground electronic state.
+The program evaluates the following integral.

 ![integral image][img0]

 This repository contains :
- - Internuclear distance dependent polarizability for molecualr hydrogen
+ - Internuclear distance dependent polarizability for molecualr hydrogen (Omega in the above integral).
  - Rovibrational wavefunctions for H2, HD and D2 for v=0--4 and J=0--10.
  - A python module which can be used to compute the wavelength dependent matrix elements.
 Wavelength range available is 182.5 to 1320.6 nm.

 **Requirements**

 Local installation of :
-  - python2 / python3
+  - python2 or python3
   - numpy
   - scipy